-This course will teach you the basics of pre-production.
-You'll learn everything from storyboarding and scripting to shot type and sequence.
-It will give you a solid understanding of what is involved up to the point of commencing a video shoot.
+This course will teach you the basics of producing and shooting a professional-looking short video.
+You'll learn everything from shot sequences and interviewing, to storyboarding and structure.
+It will give you a solid knowledge of the basics of production and filming up to the point of editing.